The Children’s Guild’s Philosophy of Education

 School Facilities and Technology

-The school on McClean Blvd in Baltimore County.
-The building is equipped with 3 classrooms for opening in October 2021.
+The school is on McClean Blvd in Baltimore City.
+The building is equipped with 6 classrooms and 4 more to open during the 2022-2023 school year.
 There are also additional spaces for offices, meeting areas, and additional classrooms as needed.

 Our facilities include: